Locations

 Lebanese Association for Scientific Research (LASeR)

-The Lebanese Association for Scientific Research is a nonprofit that work to provide a better higher education journey.
-LASeR work with all the higher education and scientific research stakeholders.
-LASeR provide scholarships for both vulnerable and merit students.
+The Lebanese Association for Scientific Research is a nonprofit that works to provide a better higher education journey.
+LASeR works with all the higher education and scientific research stakeholders.
+LASeR provides scholarships for both vulnerable and merit students.
 We work with institutions to improve the student experience.
-We intervene also filling the gap between the job market and the academic degrees.
+We intervene by filling the gap between the job market and the academic degrees.

 Multi Aid Programs (MAPS)